-In 2024, OAB continued to have a lead in the banking sector by introducing innovative products and services designed to enhance customer experience, support economic growth, and leverage advanced financial technologies.
+In 2024, the Bank continued to lead the banking sector by introducing innovative products and services designed to enhance customer experiences, support economic growth, and leverage advanced financial technologies.

-The year began with the launch of the Corporate Internet Banking platform, a cutting-edge solution providing government and corporate clients with enhanced financial management capabilities.
-OAB also introduced the Ramadan Auto Loan, enabling customers to secure competitive interest rates and extended financing tenures conveniently via the mobile app.
+The year began with the launch of the Corporate Internet Banking platform, a cuttingedge solution providing government and corporate clients with enhanced financial management capabilities.
+The Bank also introduced the Ramadan Auto Loan, enabling customers to secure competitive interest rates and extended financing tenures conveniently via the mobile app.

-As part of its ongoing digital transformation, OAB introduced the Direct Debit Service, integrated with the Central Bank of Oman's system, to facilitate secure and instant recurring payments for retail and corporate clients.
-OAB also launched the Al Dar Housing Loan, featuring 48-hour approval times for eligible applications, making homeownership more accessible.
+As part of its ongoing digital transformation, the Bank introduced the Direct Debit Service, integrated with the Central Bank of Oman's system, to facilitate secure and instant recurring payments for retail and corporate clients.
+The Bank also launched the Al Dar Housing Loan, featuring 48-hour approval times for eligible applications, making homeownership more accessible.

-In wealth management, OAB collaborated with Ubhar Capital to provide high-net-worth clients with comprehensive financial planning, brokerage services, and personalised investment advisory.
-Supporting SMEs, OAB launched Tumouhi, a value proposition offering waived fees, competitive loan rates, and workshops on financial literacy and entrepreneurship.
+In wealth management, the Bank collaborated with Ubhar Capital to provide high-networth clients with comprehensive financial planning, brokerage services, and personalised investment advisory.
+Supporting SMEs, the Bank launched Tumouhi, a value proposition offering waived fees, competitive loan rates, and workshops on financial literacy and entrepreneurship.

-To enhance customer convenience, OAB signed an agreement to upgrade its network of ATMs with state-of-the-art machines that enable secure and fully digital self-service banking, reinforcing the Bank's leadership in adopting advanced financial solutions.
+To enhance customer convenience, the Bank signed an agreement to upgrade its network of ATMs with state-of-the-art machines that enable secure and fully digital self-service banking, reinforcing the Bank's leadership in adopting advanced financial solutions.

-Catering to high-net-worth individuals, OAB unveiled the Elite Exclusive Program, offering premium services such as dedicated relationship managers, wealth management solutions, and exclusive lifestyle privileges through the Visa Elite Exclusive metal card.
+Catering to high-net-worth individuals, the Bank unveiled the Elite Exclusive Program, offering premium services such as dedicated relationship managers, wealth management solutions, and exclusive lifestyle privileges through the Visa Elite Exclusive metal card.